Vivian Beaumont Theater: 1980s and 1990s

-2000s to present
+2000s and 2010s

 Further modifications to the Beaumont were proposed in the early 2000s, when Lincoln Center planned to renovate the Beaumont's and Newhouse's lobbies for $58 million as part of a larger renovation of the complex.
 Susan Stroman's musical Contact opened in 2000 and ran for 1,010 performances.
 The Beaumont continued to host special productions, including concert series and one-time concerts.
 Two specials ran during Contact's engagement: Patti LuPone's concert series Matters of the Heart in 2000 and the play QED in 2001.
 Barbara Cook performed the concert series Mostly Sondheim in 2002, followed later that year by the play Dinner at Eight.
 The Beaumont's 2003–2004 season saw the opening of two Shakespeare revivals (Part 1 and Part 2 of Henry IV and King Lear), succeeded by another Barbara Cook concert.
 During late 2004, the Beaumont hosted the musical The Frogs and the play The Rivals.

 A new entrance was added from 65th Street to the Beaumont Theater's plaza level as part of a mid-2000s renovation.
 The musical The Light in the Piazza opened at the Beaumont in April 2005, followed by Stoppard's three-part play The Coast of Utopia in 2006 and a revival of Shakespeare's Cymbeline in 2007.
 The Rodgers and Hammerstein musical South Pacific was revived in 2008, running for 1,000 performances.
 Guare's play A Free Man of Color had a brief run at the Beaumont in 2010.
 The next year, the play War Horse opened, running for 718 performances.
-The Claire Tow Theater on the Beaumont's roof was approved in 2010, and the new venue opened in June 2012.
-The Beaumont then hosted Holland Taylor's solo show Ann, as well as a revival of Macbeth, during 2013.
+Under Bishop's leadership, the Lincoln Center Theater also launched the LCT3 program, which sought to promote work by up-and-coming directors or playwrights.
+To host these shows, the Claire Tow Theater on the Beaumont's roof was approved in 2010, and the new venue opened in June 2012.

+Bernard Gersten resigned as the theater's executive producer in 2012.
+The Beaumont hosted Holland Taylor's solo show Ann, as well as a revival of Macbeth, during 2013.
 James Lapine's play Act One premiered the following year.
 Next, a revival of the Rodgers and Hammerstein musical The King and I opened in April 2015 and ran for 499 performances.
+J. T. Rogers's play Oslo and Ayad Akhtar's play Junk were then performed during 2017, and Frederick Loewe and Alan Jay Lerner's musical My Fair Lady was revived at the theater for 509 performances in 2018.
+A single performance the musical Camelot took place at a benefit concert in March 2019, and Robert Schenkkan's comedy The Great Society had a limited run in late 2019.